exalearn/ExaMol/docs/components/score.rst

 -----------------------

-Some Scorer classes support using properties computed at lower levels of accuracy to improve training and inference.
+Some Scorer classes support using properties computed at lower levels of accuracy to improve performance.
-The strategies employed by each may be different, but have the same interface.
+The strategies employed by each Scorer may be different, but all have the same interface.

 Use the multi-fidelity capability of a Scorer by providing multiple recipes when preprocessing for *both* inputs and outputs for training or inference.